ibm-cloud-docs/BlockStorage/working-with-snapshots.md

 ### Adding a Snapshot schedule

 Snapshots schedules can be set up for hourly, daily, and weekly intervals, each with a distinct retention cycle.
-There is a maximum limit of 50 scheduled snapshots, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots per storage volume.
+The maximum limit of snapshots is 50 per storage volume, which can be a mix of hourly, daily, and weekly schedules, and manual snapshots.

 1. Click your storage volume, click **Actions**, and click **Schedule Snapshot**.
-2. In the New Schedule Snapshot window, there are three different snapshot frequencies to select from.
+2. In the New Schedule Snapshot window, you can select from three different snapshot frequencies.
 Use any combination of the three to create a comprehensive snapshot schedule.
    - Hourly
       - Specify the minute each hour that a snapshot is to be taken.
 The default is the current minute.
       - Specify the number of hourly snapshots to be retained before the oldest is discarded.